 Robert, S. A. (2009).
 “International gender expertise: What in the world does this mean?”
 Two-day workshop sponsored by the Transatlantic Applied Research on Gender Equity Training Project (TARGET)/ EU-funded QUING project (Quality in Gender+ Equality Policies in Europe, 2007-2011).
 Northeastern University, Boston, MA.

-Peer-Reviewed Conference Presentations
+Selection of Peer-Reviewed Conference Presentations

 Robert, S.A.
 (2013, April).
 “Come see how we get work!”
 What 21st Century teachers need to know to teach.
 Paper presented at the meeting of the American Educational Researcher Association, San Francisco, CA.